National Utility Contractors Association of Ohio Welcome!

 A new law passed on December 2012, which updated many areas of the old law and made it clearer for most parties.
 There is a lot of improvement but certain areas such as exemptions and enforcement still need to be addressed.

 The 2013 webinar explains these changes in detail so that you will have a good knowledge what has been passed and what is in the works for the next Dig Law in 2014.

-Jennifer Reams, Director of Safety at Crestline Paving Co.
-Inc. and Vice-President of NUCA of OHIO has worked on these changes for seven years.
+Jennifer Reams, Vice-President of NUCA of OHIO has worked on these changes for eight years.
 Over the past year she has been active in her efforts to get positive representation for the contractor as a member of the Ohio Underground Damage Prevention Coalition.